omkarmagadumdev/react-journey/README.md

 - transitive dependencies  ==> which means parcvel has its own dependcies those has thare own dependcies thats why node module has lot of code
 - `node modules` we dont have to push these to github even if we lost or delete it we can again get it  if we have `pakage.json` & `packagelock.jason` we can install it again using `npm install`

+# Igniting our App

+- `npx parcel index.html`- it will ignite our project
+- `npm install react` installing react through npm is preffered way.here `-D ` is not there because we want react normal dependcies not devDependecies and also easy to manage the versions in package.json and packagelock.json.
+- `npm i react-dom ` `i` is the shot form of install.
+- `npx parcel index.html` start the server.
+- it gives the error react is not definds because we installed it. will still need to  import it from our node_module `import react from "react"`,`import ReactDOM from "ReactDOM"`

+## parcel
+- Dev build
+- local server
+- HMR - hot module Replacement